Peabody Institute Library (Peabody, Massachusetts): Eben Dale Sutton Reference Room

 In 1866 George Peabody was visiting South Danvers and met with Eliza Sutton.
 At that meeting Eliza discussed making a donation of $20,000 to the library to build a reference room that would be named after her late son, Eben Dale Sutton, who had died in 1862 at the age of 14.
 George Peabody approved of the idea.
 Eliza Sutton sent a letter dated April 7, 1869 to the Peabody Institute Trustees stating her intention to donate $20,000 to build a reference room and a tower, and was to be named the Eben Dale Sutton Reference Room.
 In addition, the room was to hold "books of enduring value."
 The tower and reference room was completed in 1869.
 The architect was Gridley James Fox Bryant.
-The room was built by Messrs, Clark and Giddings, who were both form Peabody.
+The room was built by Messrs, Clark and Giddings, who were both from Peabody.
 The wood is black walnut and the room was made to look like the reading room at Oxford University.
 The red velvet and wood chairs and tables were purchased from H.A.
 Turner & Co. of Boston.
 The room officially opened on June 14, 1869.

 Books were chosen with the assistance of Ezra Abbott the assistant librarian of Harvard University and had agreed to help the Trustees select the appropriate books.
 Both George Peabody and Eliza Sutton both donated books to the new reference room.
 Eliza Sutton donated the three volume set of John James Audubon's book Birds of America.
 Eliza also donated a bust of her husband Eben Sutton that was sculpted by Thomas Ball and given before her death in 1888; the bust sits in a corner of the Sutton Room.
 Shortly after the room opened two brass statuettes were used as gas burners, which were to represent Boston and New York.

-The room its self has been renovated and changed over the years.
+The room itself has been renovated and changed over the years.
 The walls and woodwork and shelves were cleaned in 1911, and later on that same year the floor refinished.
 The floors and cleaning was done again in 1933, and the ceiling was replastered in 1953.
 The room was restored in 1976 from a bicentennial grant, and in 2003 the ceiling was restored to its original state.

-Reference librarians were hired to over see the room.
+Reference librarians were hired to oversee the room.
 Between 1869 and 1973 there were six librarians that oversaw the room.
 They were: